Learning WordPress SEO can be a daunting task.

 They are similar or related terms that search engines look for when determining a page’s relevance and ranking factors.

-Using them can help improve the SEO of your site by signaling to search engines that you are semantically covering the topics in your content.
+Using them can help improve the content of your site by signaling to search engines that you are semantically covering the topics in your content.

 20. Use “Updated” Dates in Posts